jinsuk312/webscrape/README.md

 # webscrape
-Full stack web scraping application used to retrieve channel name and profile image for Youtube Channels.
+Full stack javascript application with puppeteer.
+This application lets you input youtube channel urls, which lets you store their channel page information into your database.